vaanwd/sublime_drush/README.md

     "drush_args": "--yes",

+To run a command on save, add the following:

+    "exec_on_save_command": "cc all"

 You can also set the arguments used by drush for each Sublime project accesed from Sublime menu `Project`->`Edit Project`.